Do you have a Bible study process? Natalie Eastman will help you study any issue for yourself.

 The term “empowerment,” it seems to me, is vastly overused these days.
 Yet, admittedly, that’s exactly what I’m doing through WLB and Biblical Breakthrough!

-Through equipping women with seminary-level tools by which they can study, understand, and interpret the Bible; then, stuffing them full of confidence through constant encouragement that they can do this, I hope to empower them to change from an internal status of paralyzed and possibly ignorant (or simply the feeling that one doesn’t know much or enough) to confident, ready, and trained to engage and effectively apply God’s Word with theological reliability and biblical skill.
+I want to equip women with seminary-level tools by which they can study, understand, and interpret the Bible.
+And my desires is to then stuff them full of confidence through constant encouragement that they can do this.
+Ultimately, I hope to empower them to change from feeling paralyzed and possibly ignorant to confident, ready, and trained to engage and effectively apply God’s Word.

-Of course I hope this empowers and encourages any Christian wanting to become more grounded in God’s Word, not women only; but my primary mission and calling is to and for women.
+Of course I hope this empowers and encourages any Christian wanting to become more grounded in God’s Word.
+But my primary mission and calling is to and for women.

 Q: How could things change if every Christian woman were to read your book?